 It’s amazing what credit card companies will do to try to rip off the American public.
 CNNMoney reports that a new type of credit card could end up costing the average consumer $400 a year in fees and charges.

-It’s no wonder so many people are looking to Los Angeles bankruptcy as a haven from the practices of credit card companies and lenders.
+It’s no wonder so many people are looking to Woodland Hills bankruptcy as a haven from the practices of credit card companies and lenders.
 These laws work for consumers and provide protection from accrued debt and lenders who attempt to keep people under control with hidden fees and high interest rates.

-At a time when money is tight and there doesn’t seem to be a way out‚ a Los Angeles bankruptcy lawyer can help.
+At a time when money is tight and there doesn’t seem to be a way out‚ a Woodland Hills bankruptcy lawyer can help.
 Filing for bankruptcy protection will instantly stop creditors from harassing the consumer and offers freedom from all the collection practices.

 As soon as bankruptcy is filed‚ an automatic stay goes into place.
 This means collection agencies aren’t allowed to contact the consumer directly‚ but must now focus their efforts on the bankruptcy court.
 This is helpful for a person who is having a particularly difficult time with credit card debt.